Cross-receptive Focused Inference Network for Lightweight Image Super-Resolution: Proposed Method

 \subsubsection{Redundant Information Filter Unit (RIFU)}

-According to previous works~\cite{xie2019feature,zhang2019making}, we can know that it is easier to recover the smooth area that occupies most of the image area, but the complex texture information that occupies a small area of the image is difficult to recover.
+According to previous work~\cite{zhang2019making}, we can know that it is easier to recover the smooth area that occupies most of the image area, but the complex texture information that occupies a small area of the image is difficult to recover.
 However, most SR methods tend to treat all areas of the image equally, which leads to the smooth area that accounts for most areas of the image being paid more attention by the network, which may miss the correct texture information, so accurate modeling cannot be achieved.
-In previous work~\cite{magid2021dynamic}, some methods convert the image from the time domain to the frequency domain by discrete cosine transform (DCT), and then manually set a threshold T to discard the frequency domain information greater or less than T to filter the secondary information.
+In previous work~\cite{magid2021dynamic}, some methods convert the image from the time domain to the frequency domain by discrete cosine transform (DCT), and then manually set a threshold $T$ to discard the frequency domain information greater or less than $T$ to filter the secondary information.
 However, we also found that the input images used for training vary widely.
 Using manual thresholding is sensitive to noise, which is not suitable for all images.
-Therefore, we aim to explore a method that can make the network find a mask that instructs model pays more attention to texture features.
+Therefore, we aim to explore a method that can make the network find a mask that instructs the model to pay more attention to texture features.
 To achieve this, we propose a Redundant Information Filter Unit (RIFU).
 As given in Fig.~\ref{CIAM}, after the input feature $x$ enters RIFU, it first goes through a convolutional layer and an activation layer to obtain a mixed feature $X$.
-Then, we use a $1 \times 1$ convolutional layer to transform the number of channels of the output $R$ to $M$ ($M=3$) and its process can be formulated as
+Then, we use a $1 \times 1$ convolutional layer to transform the number of channels of the output $R$ to $M$ ($M=3$), and its process can be formulated as

 where $f^{3x3}_{conv}(\cdot)$ represents the $3 \times 3$ convolutional layer, $f_{lrelu}{\cdot}$ represents the LeakyRelu function, and $f_{n -> 3}$ represents the $1 \times 1$ convolutional layer.
-Next, in order to complete the end-to-end network optimization, we use the Gumbel Softmax trick~\cite{jang2016categorical} to generate a continuous differentiable normal distribution, which can well approximate the probability distribution represented by the network output and randomly add some sampling, so the Gumbel-Softmax enables RIFU to retain some potentially useful information in addition to salient features.
-It's process can be formulated as follows
+Next, unlike channel attention or spatial attention, which often use pooling layers to accomplish redundant feature removal, we use the Gumbel Softmax trick~\cite{jang2016categorical} to generate a continuous differentiable normal distribution, which can well approximate the probability distribution represented by the network output and randomly add some sampling.
+Thus, the Gumbel-Softmax enables RIFU to retain some potentially useful information in addition to salient textural features.
+The process can be formulated as follows